Don’t Get Conned by Real Estate Wire Fraud

 The scam generally works like this: Hackers find an opening into a title company’s, realty agent’s, or mortgage banker’s email account.
 They track upcoming home purchases scheduled for closing, then assume the identity of the title or escrow agent handling the transaction.
-You can spot wire fraud with a few key hints:
+Watch this video to learn more, or continue reading below:

 Ways to spot wire fraud:

 - Scammers will use a loan officer, real estate agent, or title company email and letterhead.